pali101/csum-group/README.md

 This repository contains the code, experiments, and data for CSUM-Group, a secure, efficient software update propagation protocol for CubeSat clusters.
 CSUM-Group leverages HMAC-based authentication, hashchains, and cluster-wide broadcast authentication to provide resilient, scalable software updates under realistic network conditions (latency, link failures, malicious attempts).

-The implementation and experiments support the findings presented in our LCN 2025 short paper.
+The implementation and experiments support the findings presented in our LCN 2025 paper.

 ## Directory Structure